 - Represent you in court: If a fair settlement can’t be reached, we will represent you in court to advocate for your interests.

 We understand the challenges you face, from dealing with medical bills to managing insurance claims.
-You should not go through this difficult period alone; let us help.
+You should not go through this difficult period alone; let us help you get the settlement you need to get back on your feet.

 For a free legal consultation with a motorcycle accident lawyer serving Toledo, call (419) 930-3030

-Our lawyers have helped many motorcycle riders recover fair compensation.
-In Ohio, you are entitled to recover the full extent of your damages, including noneconomic losses and future losses.
+Our lawyers have helped many crash victims recover fair compensation.
+In Ohio, you are entitled to recover the full extent of your damages, including non-economic losses and future losses.
+Our team will work hard to get the following types of motorcycle accident compensation for you:

 - Emergency room bills, including ambulance fees